Salt-555/Pip-pi/README.md

-# Project Name: Ada Mini Assistant
+# Project Name: Pip Pi - Ada Mini Assistant

-Ada Mini Assistant is a Python-based AI chatbot application designed to run on a Raspberry Pi.
+Pip Pi is a lightweight Python-based AI agent application designed to run on a Raspberry Pi.
 It features a customizable GUI, animated ASCII faces, and theme support.
+The current version requires you have Ollama downloaded on your machine.

 ---